The Best Accounting Software for Small Business Inventory Management

 - Raw materials tracking.
 Manufacturers need to track individual components and raw materials, so if this is a concern for you, your system should be configurable to account for these, both as stand-alone parts and as part of the whole.

 - Reorder automation.
-Configure your software to trigger a reorder when stock reaches a certain level.
+Configure your software to trigger a reorder when a stock reaches a certain level.

 - Integrations.
 Software integrations that link to your schedules, logistics, payment processors, POS systems, or ERP extend the capabilities of your inventory management software, making it even smarter.